-Using data drawn from higher education websites attendees will learn how lack of central or “corporate’ knowledge about web estates or digital environments:
+Using data drawn from higher education, viewers will learn how lack of central or “corporate’ knowledge about web estates or digital environments:

 Paul Bradley’s combination of skills, knowledge and competencies come from being an engineer, management consultant, software project manager, chief operating officer, chief compliance officer and a technology analyst.
 Paul has also survived two previous start-ups.
 At eQAfy, Paul and the team help higher education institutions discover, log and monitor all their websites to improve website performance and effectiveness and reduce risk exposures.
 As a result, sites deliver their intended user experiences and meet their marketing and communications objectives.
 Paul cares about fact finding, problem solving and evidence-based decision making.